 Lighthouse Jurisdiction The oversight of U.S. lighthouses was originally assigned to the Treasury Department, and until 1820 they fell under the jurisdiction of several different Treasury offices, including the Treasury Secretary himself.
 In 1820, an official with the auspicious title of “Fifth Auditor of the Treasury”, a man named Stephen Pleasonton, was assigned the “care and superintendence of the lighthouse establishment.”
 This term, “Lighthouse Establishment,” would be used for the next 90 years.
 There were some 60 lighthouses in the United States at this time.
 An 1832 listing showed 143 lighthouses; half of which were in New England.
 Pleasonton had little or no technical nor engineering experience, but he would reign supreme over American lighthouses for three decades.
 Giving himself the unofficial title of “general superintendent of lighthouses”, Pleasonton was apparently a very autocratic and thrifty bureaucrat.
 He contracted out the construction and repair of lighthouses, plus the purchase and installation of lamps and oil to light them.
 New Englander Winslow Lewis held these contracts for many years during Pleasonton’s rule.
 By the 1830s, American ship captains began to tout the superior brightness of lighthouses in Europe, but Pleasonton resisted using the newer, brighter, more efficient Fresnel lenses claiming their purchase was too expensive.
 The beauty of the Fresnel lens was two-fold: it needed only a single lamp as a light source; and it converted over 80% of that light to a useable beam to guide mariners.
 Yet they were expensive, even in that day.
 There are unproven allegations that Pleasonton was somehow related to Winslow Lewis, at least in business dealings if not by family, who provided lamps and fuel to our lighthouses, and that this relationship had something to do with the hesitancy to obtain the new Fresnel lenses.

 Realizing the technical shortcomings of the Fifth Auditor, the 1837 lighthouse appropriations act by Congress ordered that a Board of Navy Commissioners evaluate and make recommendations about any proposed lighthouse site.
 Further, in 1838, Congress mandated that the new touted French Fresnel lenses be tried.
 Two lenses, one a fixed type and the other a revolving/flashing type, were imported and installed at the twin Navesink lighthouses in New Jersey, near the shipping entrance to New York harbor.
 The installation was completed in 1841.
-[The fixed lens from Navesink, manufactured by the firm of Augustin Henry-Lepaute, was believed to have been subsequently moved to the Cape Disappointment, Washington, lighthouse, and later still to the North Head lighthouse, also at Cape Disappointment.
-It is now thought to be on display at the Lewis and Clark museum at Cape Disappointment State Park, but latest research has cast doubt on this.]
+[Both of the lenses at Navesink were manufactured by the firm of Augustin Henry-Lepaute.
+The “Fixed” one was believed to have been subsequently moved to the Cape Disappointment, Washington, lighthouse, and later still to the North Head lighthouse, also at Cape Disappointment.
+It was thought to be on display at the Lewis and Clark museum at Cape Disappointment State Park, but latest research has cast doubt on this.]
 These lenses did in fact prove to be far superior to previous light mechanisms and were much less expensive and time consuming to operate as only one lamp per lighthouse was needed.
 In spite of these tests, Stephen Pleasonton continued in charge of U.S. lighthouses, and continued to resist the introduction of Fresnel lenses until he was ultimately removed from his position in 1852.
 A report by the Navy after an 1845 study of European lighthouses recommended many changes in the American lighthouse system.
 Then, in 1851, a Congressionally-mandated panel made a total review of lighthouse operation and administration.
 The report compiled by this panel was eventually adopted by Congress the following year.
 Legislation soon decreed the “placement of Fresnel lenses in lighthouses as rapidly as the Secretary of the Treasury thought best,” and also specifically required that a Fresnel lens be installed at the Brandwine Shoal lighthouse (New Jersey), making it the third U.S. lighthouse to have such a lens (Sankaty Head Light in Massachusetts had been the second one.)
 This act also created the Light-House Board, which would oversee U.S. lighthouses until 1910.

 The United States Light-House Board, under the Treasury Department, became the governing body that was responsible for the upkeep and maintenance of all lighthouses in the United States in 1852.
 The term “U.S. Lighthouse Establishment” continued to be used when referring to the agency itself, while the term “U.S. Lighthouse Service” began to be used more often, especially in the later 1800s.
 There were 331 lighthouses, plus several “light ships” in service when this Board was created following complaints by the shipping industry of the previous administration of lighthouses.
 The single administrator, Stephen Pleasonton, was replaced by a Board comprised of nine members: two Army Engineer officers, two Army Topographical Engineer officers, two Navy officers, two civilian scientists, and the Secretary of the Treasury.
-The Board moved quickly in applying new technology, particularly in purchasing and installing new Fresnel Lenses and directing construction of lighthouses in offshore locations.
+The Board moved quickly in applying new technology, particularly in purchasing and installing new Fresnel Lenses and directing construction of lighthouses in offshore locations and along the Pacific coast.
 By the time of the Civil War, almost all lighthouses had Fresnel lenses.
 The nation was divided into twelve “Lighthouse Districts”, each with an engineer and an inspector.
 More districts were created as the number of lighthouses, particularly on the Great Lakes and on the west coast, increased during the latter half of the 19th century.
 The Board also oversaw the construction of the first lighthouses on the west coast, the first of which was built in 1853 on Alcatraz Island in San Francisco Bay.
 Many lighthouse artifacts, and even the lighthouses themselves from this era show the initials “U S L H E.” Board action in 1884 resulted in the light-house keepers being uniformed.
 The two early uniform buttons display this “USLHE” logo.
 [The word Light-House was hyphenated in official document reference to this Board, reflecting the grammatical usage of the day.]

 How many lighthouses are/were there in the United States?
 Ultimately, some 1500 lighthouses were built in the United States, many of these replacements for earlier structures at the same location.
 At the peak there were approximately 850 working lighthouse in service in the United States.
 Well that’s what one source says.
 Another states unequivocally that in 1910, when the Bureau of Lighthouses was created, there were 1,462 lighthouses and 51 lightships, and by 1925, there were 1,951 lighthouses and 46 lightships.
 Suffice it to say that, other than the armed forces, the Bureau of Lighthouses had perhaps the largest staff of any agency of the federal government.
 A letter written to Commissioner Putnam upon his 1935 retirement states that at that time there were “24,000 aids to navigation, 1,650 lighted buoys, 17,725 automatic gas lights, and 110 radio beacons,” and that there were 4,980 employees of the Bureau.